 My spouse, as well as my family and friends, are in the same boat.
 We learnt about personal finances the hard way, but the good news is that we learned from our mistakes, and I can assure you that with hard work and perseverance, things can get better.

 Annual and bi-annual invoices used to be the bane of my existence financially.
-Car insurance, taxes, and other expenses are examples.
+Car insurance by SR22 insurance online, taxes, and other expenses are examples.
 As a result, here is a list of yearly costs that you should save for when you start planning and constructing your budget.

 Before we begin, it’s important to note that not everything on this list applies to everyone.
 An yearly cost is planned by dividing the entire amount by 12 (Bill Amount / 12 Months = Monthly Budgeted Amount).
 You will set aside 1/12 of your monthly payment for this bill each month.